A message from our Associate PVC Academic, Prof. Alasdair Blair

 - Product trials will run until the 5th April.
 A supplier will then be selected and contract negotiations will commence, due to be completed by the end of May.

 - We have to implement a new solution, integrate it with all our systems, agree and implement what we want to migrate from Blackboard, thoroughly test the new system and agree and deploy a roll-out plan to ensure every programme and module is live on the new system by the start of the academic year in October 2023.

 Stakeholder groups representing every academic group in the University

-- Will support the supplier evaluation and selection phases of the procurement process
+- Are supporting the supplier evaluation and selection phases of the procurement process.

 - To get involved in shaping the configuration, testing, training and trialling of the procured system